Chen Je-cheng

-Chen Je-cheng (陳瑞振; born 23 September 1975 in Taiwan) is a Taiwanese baseball player who also managed for Brother Elephants of the Chinese Professional Baseball League.
+Chen Je-cheng (陳瑞振; born 23 September 1975) is a Taiwanese baseball player who also managed for Brother Elephants of the Chinese Professional Baseball League.

 During his career, he played as shortstop and third baseman.
 His elder brother, Chen Je-chang (陳瑞昌), is the coach for the Elephants.

 In his early professional year, he played as shortstop.
 Starting in 2006, he switched to play as third baseman.
 After the 2009 season, he became manager of Elephants.